 What if you can’t be there?

-If you cannot be at the caucus, or can only stop by briefly to vote in the preference ballot, you can still participate by filling out the nomination letter form (a “proxy”).
+If you cannot be at the caucus, you can still participate by filling out the Absentee Participation Form (a “proxy”).
 Make sure to sign your letter!
 Note that the Absentee Participation Form does not allow you to submit a presidential preference ballot.

 If you can’t attend you can still:

-- Run to be a delegate or alternate at the Senate District Convention on March 25
+- Run to be a delegate or alternate at the Senate District Convention (Sunday, 3 April 2016)

 - Sign up as a representative from your caucus to the convention committees (link to the committees)